PUSHKIN'S POEMS

 The powdery snow reaches to her knees;

-A long thin branch comes towards her neck,
+A long thin branch her neck ensnares,

 And grasps it suddenly, then from her ears

-The golden earrings are torn by force;
+The golden earrings are torn violently.

 In the crumbly snow her dripping shoe

-And then she drops her handkerchief,
+And then her handkerchief falls down,

-But cannot retrieve it, for she dreads,
+And she cannot retrieve it, for she dreads,

 The shaggy beast who after her treads.